Call Today 310-453-1234

 You’ve probably noticed that back pain comes and goes for many people.
 Back pain may be worse on some days and better on others.
 And when back pain is chronic, it continually comes back.
 Why does the pain always come back?
 If the underlying instability problem is not addressed, then the pain medications and anti-inflammatories only touch the symptoms of pain and inflammation.
 They do not repair the instability and abnormal motion in the vertebrae.

+Like we said earlier, treatments like pain medications do not address the root cause.
+They may touch on some of the symptoms, but they don’t repair the cause.
 Care for chronic low back pain is often very frustrating to clinicians and patients.
 It’s frustrating because the commonly used treatments come up short.
 The Journal of Orthopaedic Surgery and Research says this, “The benefits are just not there to justify the routine prolonged use of any given drug in nonspecific chronic low back pain: this is a major challenge, and it is often hard to accept for clinicians and patients . . . ”(1)

 There is also a subset of patients that have been prescribed narcotic pain relievers.
 Do these help long-term?
 The Journal of Osteopathic Medicine says, “Long-term opioid use (more than 12 months) patients had a worse disability, physical function, fatigue, and other pain-related problems including the earlier onset of sleep disturbance.”(2) As you can see, opioids do not help long-term, but rather increase disability.